-- ACE.
-This block offers improved visual detail by using an algorithm to automatically vary the contrast levels to enhance picture detail.
-See the Adaptive Contrast Enhancement section. - Dither.
-When enabled, this block converts the digital output of the ADV7182 from 8-bit pixel data down to 6-bit pixel data.
-This function makes it easier for the ADV7182 to communicate with some LCD panels.
-See the Dither Function section.
+The ACE block offers improved visual detail by using an algorithm to automatically vary the contrast levels to enhance picture detail (see the Adaptive Contrast Enhancement section).

+When enabled, the dither block converts the digital output of the ADV7182A from 8-bit pixel data down to 6-bit pixel data.
+This function makes it easier for the ADV7182A to communicate with some LCD panels (see the Dither Function section).